Particl-Community/academy/faq/common_issues.rst

         **The escrow process is jammed.
 Neither the buyer or seller can progress further**

     In rare occasions, the SMSG network can encounter message propagation issues.
-This can lead in issues such as the escrow not progressing further even when both transacting parties complete the escrow steps.
+This can lead to issues such as the escrow system not progressing further even when both transacting parties complete the escrow steps.
 To fix that issue, you can manually resend messages to the other party.

     .. tabs::
 	 .. group-tab:: As the seller